engineyard/ey-docs/pages/application_home.md

 ### Add a Software Package

   * Type in a search string for your package.
-For example ''rabbitmq'' for RabbitMQ.
+For example `rabbitmq` for RabbitMQ.

 Results returned under the heading "Available Unix Packages" can be configured to install when you boot an instance.